-Associates: An associate is an entity that is neither a subsidiary nor a joint arrangement, over which the Group has significant influence.
-Significant influence is presumed to exist where there is neither control nor joint control and the Group has over 20 per cent of the voting rights, unless it can be clearly demonstrated that this is not the case.
-Significant influence can arise where the Group holds less than 20 per cent of the voting rights if it has the power to participate in the financial and operating policy decisions affecting the entity.
+An associate is an entity that is neither a subsidiary nor a joint arrangement, over which the Group has significant influence.
+Significant influence is presumed to exist where there is neither control nor joint control and the Group has more than 20% of the voting rights, unless it can be clearly demonstrated that this is not the case.
+Significant influence can arise where the Group holds less than 20% of the voting rights if it has the power to participate in the financial and operating policy decisions affecting the entity.
 Investments in associates are accounted for using the equity accounting method.